adityasolanki205/ML-Streaming-pipeline-using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

         run()
 ```

 5. **Parsing the data**: After reading the input from Pub-Sub we will split the data using split().
 Data is segregated into different columns to be used in further steps.
 We will **ParDo()** to create a split function.
-The output of this step is present in SplitPardo text file.

 ```python
     class Split(beam.DoFn):